saumil16/MyKart/README.md

 #### Checkout and Payments:
 - Secure checkout process.
-- Integration with popular payment gateways (e.g.: ).
+- Integration with popular payment gateways (e.g.: Paytm ).

 #### Product Reviews and Ratings:
 - Allow users to leave reviews and ratings for products.